Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Finding Helgi... and Laelette - A Laid to Rest Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/28973) - A home in Morthal burned down under mysterious circumstances; some say it was the murder of a wife and daughter.
 A woman leaves home without saying goodbye to her husband and son, ostensibly to join the war.
 Are these events connected?
 This is an overhaul of "Laid to Rest" and the third mod in the "Finding" series

+- [House of Horrors - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/57285) - Expands Molag Bal's daedric quest, giving you the option of choosing an alternative "good guy" route to finish the vanilla quest

 - [Improved Companions - Questline Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/22300) - Actually back out of becoming a werewolf without leaving Skjor and Aela stuck in the Underforge forever, and various other tweaks for the Companions

 - [Improved College Entry - Questline Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/22184) - Choose your school and more improvements for the College of Winterhold